Slow roasted tomatoes are definitely worth the wait, adding a wonderful punch of flavor to almost anything you add them to.

 - Sprinkle over the oregano, salt and pepper then drizzle over the olive oil.

-- Roast for approx 2 hours until they look a bit shriveled but not browning or too dry.
+- Roast for approximately 1 ½ - 2 hours (depending on the size of the tomatoes) until they look a bit shriveled but not browning or too dry.
 If not using right away, they can be stored in the fridge, under olive oil if storing more than a day or two.

 - Easy Balsamic Chicken with Tomatoes by Life Tastes Good